dacarlin/cribbage/README.rst

 ---------

 - **Random**.
 This opponent plays a random legal move.
-- **Brute Force**.
+- **Expert**.
 This opponent uses an enumerative strategy to determine the move with the greatest possible reward (points), and takes that move.
-- **Trained**.
-This opponent plays according to predictions made by a machine learning model.
-The predictions are based the outcomes of the games in the training data set (see the `train` directory).

 Installation
 ------------